 If the pedestrian did sustain substantial bodily harm or was killed, failing to exercise due care is a category B felony.
 The punishment is one to six (1 – 6) years in Nevada State Prison as well as $2,000 to $5,000 in fines.4

-4. Can I get my charge reduced to a non-moving violation in Las Vegas, Nevada?
+4. Can I get my charge reduced to a non-moving violation?

 Possibly, though the D.A. takes traffic cases more seriously when a pedestrian is involved.
 Note that getting a traffic charge reduced to a non-moving violation is always more difficult for defendants with a lengthy history of traffic violations.

-5. How many points will “failing to exercise due care towards a pedestrian” put on my driver’s license in Las Vegas, Nevada?
+5. How many points will it put on my license?

 The Nevada DMV adds eight (8) demerit points to the licenses of drivers suspected of reckless driving.
 Demerit points remain on a driver’s license for one (1) year.
 (Note that drivers cited for “careless driving” will get six (6) points added to their license.)
 If a driver’s license ever accrues twelve (12) or more points, the driver will have his/her license suspended for six (6) months.5